Granny square crochet patterns are seen everywhere including; blankets, afghans, sweaters, cardigans, and accessories.

 The classic granny square is one of the most well-known motifs in crochet.

-There are many different stitch patterns available, that include colour changes, different stitches and techniques.
+There are many different stitch patterns available, that include color changes, different stitches, and techniques.

 The History of The Granny Square and The Word Afghan

 The word ‘afghan’ was apparently first heard in English during the early 1700s.

 This was the name given to the Pashtuns of Eastern and Southern Afghanistan.